How to Promote Yourself with Ease

 Because you know you’re hiding your light?
 You know you’re playing small, and shrinking has become such a habit – like any drug it’s hard to give it up.
 You’ve never known quite how to promote yourself.

-And there’s all sorts of reasons you’re hiding your light.
+And there are all sorts of reasons you’re hiding your light.
 You’re afraid you might fail.
 You’re afraid you’ll get in a financial mess (or you’re already in a financial mess and can’t see a way out of it).
 You’re afraid that everyone will think you’re a big fraud.
 But perhaps you’re like a lot of people, you’re afraid of being seen.

 And so you hoard.
 You hide away and your hoard, like any miser, you hold onto what you’ve got, afraid that if you let it go you’ll lose everything.